davschne/donut_shop/README.md

 -average number of donuts purchased per customer

 For each hour of the day, the algorithm selects, uniformly at random, the number of customers per hour within the specified range.
 This is multiplied by the average number purchased per customer.

+There is also a submission form for adding new store locations.